TheDizzler/RpgPrototypeGenerator/readme.md

 >- none known!

 #Functionality
-- delegates for opening/closing animations of dialog windows
 - check if changes made before auto-save (for my sanity - stop having to reload the json file every time I click over to notepad)
 - OutputNode for passing player choices to game (More or less solved.
 Just need to decide how the ouputs get sent to whatever called the ScenimaticManager)
 - (consider) disallow events after a ControlFlow Query